2600hz/kazoo/applications/edr/doc/README.md

 ### EDR over Blackhole

 This involves forwarding EDR events specific to an account over AMQP, which are then pushed over websockets with Blackhole.
 The binding key is `edr.{SEVERITY}.{VERBOSITY}.{APP_NAME}`.
-Only events where the account_id matches that associated with the auth token will be recieved.
+Only events where the account_id matches that associated with the auth token will be received.

-Note: You can request events with a verbosity or severity greater than what edr_be_amqp is bound to, however you won't recieve any of them.
+Note: You can request events with a verbosity or severity greater than what edr_be_amqp is bound to, however you won't receive any of them.

 #### system_config/edr:
 ```json